mikechambers/dcli/src/dclims/README.md

             Output is printed to stderr.

 OPTIONS:
-        --hash <hash>
+    -h, --hash <hash>
             The hash id from the Destiny 2 API for the item to be searched for.

             Example : 326060471

-    -m, --manifest-path <manifest-path>
+    -P, --manifest-path <manifest-path>
             Local path for Destiny 2 manifest database file

     -o, --output <output>